gonzalezrostani/academic-web-Vale/content/authors/admin/_index.md

 </div>

 <div class="about-section">
   My work has been published or is forthcoming in journals including the <i>Journal of Politics</i>, <i>Ecological Economics</i>, <i>Political Science Research and Methods</i>, and <i>Legislative Studies Quarterly</i>.
 My scholarship has been recognized with prestigious awards in political science, including the <a href="https://apsanet.org/membership/organized-sections/organized-section-awards/past-awards/section-25/#dissertation" target="_blank" rel="noopener"><i>Mancur Olson Best Dissertation Award in Political Economy</i></a> (2026).
-My research has been supported by sources including Schmidt Sciences AI at work, the NSF REU program, and the APSA Political Economy Section, the Bobst Center for Peace and Justice at Princeton University, among others.
+My research has received support from Schmidt Sciences’ AI at Work initiative, the APSA Political Economy Section’s Rosenbluth Junior Scholar Award, and Princeton University’s Bobst Center for Peace and Justice, among others.
 I am a member of the <a href="https://apsanet.org/wp-content/uploads/2026/05/Lee-TF-APSA-AI-Report-2026-Tucker-Persily.pdf" target="_blank" rel="noopener"><i>APSA Task Force on AI and Political Science</i></a> (2025-2026), where I serve on the committee on economic inequality and the labor force.
 </div>